ECMGit/CS5-7328-Project-TA-System-Backend/README.md

 Start your database server on port 3306, and run the following command to create the database schema:
 ### `npx prisma db push`

+### `npx ts-node prisma/seed.ts`
+import testing data to database, if any duplicate happend, try remove all data in your database

 ## Available Script
 ### `npm test`
 run your test cases with jest and supertest